X-ray (Radiography) - Chest

 Women should always inform their physician and x-ray technologist if there is any possibility that they are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
 If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
 See the Safety page (www.RadiologyInfo.org/en/safety/) for more information about pregnancy and x-rays.

 What does the equipment look like?

-The equipment typically used for chest x-rays consists of a wall-mounted, box-like apparatus containing the x-ray film or a special plate that records the image digitally and an x-ray producing tube, that is usually positioned about six feet away.
+The equipment typically used for chest x-rays consists of a wall-mounted, box-like apparatus containing the x-ray film, or a special plate that records the image digitally.
+An x-ray producing tube is positioned about six feet away.

 The equipment may also be arranged with the x-ray tube suspended over a table on which the patient lies.
 A drawer under the table holds the x-ray film or digital recording plate.